SmileMaskThing1/ubuntu-wordpress/README.md

-Ubuntu setup:
+>> --- Ubuntu setup ---

-. during install, language should be English.
+during install, language should be English.
-.
 Keep keyboard layout the same.
-> Leave Ubuntu server checked.
+Leave Ubuntu server checked.
-> Keep IPv4 static.
+Keep IPv4 static.
 Just press Done.
-> No need for proxy, just skip this one.
+No need for proxy, just skip this one.
-> Once repositories are listed, press Done.
+Once repositories are listed, press Done.
-> (Root) Custom Storage Layout -> Free Space -> Add GPT Partition -> 25G; Mount: / -> Create.
+(Root) Custom Storage Layout -> Free Space -> Add GPT Partition -> 25G; Mount: / -> Create.
-> (Home) Free Space -> Add GPT Partition -> 7G; Mount: /home -> Create.
+(Home) Free Space -> Add GPT Partition -> 7G; Mount: /home -> Create.
-> (Physical) Add Partition -> 6.9G; Format: Swap -> Create.
+(Physical) Add Partition -> 6.9G; Format: Swap -> Create.
-> Once all three partitions are made, tab and press Done; then Continue.
+Once all three partitions are made, tab and press Done; then Continue.
-> Name: Giorgi -> ServerName: giorgiserver1 -> username: student -> password: 1234
+Name: "your name" -> ServerName: "your name"server1 -> username: student -> password: 1234
-> Do not activate Ubuntu Pro, just continue.
-> check Install OpenSSH Server before pressing Done.
+Do not activate Ubuntu Pro, just continue. check Install OpenSSH Server before pressing Done.
-> Skip services, just press Done; Then wait for a good while for it to install before it prompts you to continue.
+Skip services, just press Done; Then wait for a good while for it to install before it prompts you to continue.
-> When Reboot Now is listed, just press it; Once it prompts you to "remove installation medium", just press ENTER, as this is just a virtual machine.
+When Reboot Now is listed, just press it; Once it prompts you to "remove installation medium", just press ENTER, as this is just a virtual machine.

->> login: student -> password: 1234 (as we have set up)
+login: student -> password: 1234 (as we have set up)

->> --- Commands to eventually set up desktop experience ---
->> sudo -s (password 1234) (takes us to /home)
+>> --- Commands to eventually set up desktop experience --- sudo -s (password 1234) (takes us to /home) apt update apt upgrade -y ifconfig -> apt install net-tools -y ifconfig (checking inet) apt install mc -y mc (why not)
->> apt update
->> apt upgrade -y
->> ifconfig -> apt install net-tools -y
->> ifconfig (checking inet)
->> apt install mc -y
->> mc (why not)

 >> --- Set up ubuntu desktop experience ---
 >> apt install ubuntu-desktop -y